 The trustees should at the very minimum ask themselves what the assets and the liabilities of the trust are before the purchase and what they will be after the house purchase has been completed.
 Ratios should be compiled.
 Trustees will also want to understand how any loans that are going to be picked up will be satisfied.
 Which of course leads trustees to reading and considering the loan contracts that are being placed before them.
 Finally, a question which I think most important is to ask how is the house purchase going to benefit the beneficiaries?
 After all, the trust is created for the beneficiaries so it's vital their interests are being served by the transaction.

 Once all the above has been asked and answered, its imperative to demonstrate the Trustees have met their duty and so Trustee Minutes or Trustee Resolutions have to be prepared and signed.
 Of coupe, these Minutes and Resolutions should be backed up with appropriate evidence that Trustees have considered all the relevant factual matters that we've just discussed.

 Not all Trusts have the benefit of a Professional Trustee so not all Trustees understand how vital the above is as the Trustees in a fairly recent case found out.
 The consequences in that case were dire.
 Trustees were found to be in breech of their duties and their decisions were set aside.

 If you need any assistance with this, please just let this Professional Trustee know.
-I'm always happy to help our clients and a quick discussion (free of charge) over the telephone, can frequently save much heartache, time and money down the track.
+We are always happy to help our clients and a quick discussion over the telephone can frequently save much heartache, time and money down the track.